 “Leveraging technology, thinking creatively and working as a team are all important characteristics for today’s entrepreneurs,” said Tom Still, president of the Wisconsin Technology Council.
 “Entrepreneurial skills are vital to the long-term success of Wisconsin’s youth as well as the state’s innovation economy.”

 The Wisconsin YES! contest is produced by the Wisconsin Technology Council.
-Major sponsorship is provided by IBM and WEA Trust, with additional support provided by the Wisconsin Technical College System.
+Major sponsorship is provided by IBM, The Boldt Company, Interpid Charitable Partners and the Wisconsin Technical College System.

-Contest partners thus far include Department of Financial Institutions, Department of Public Instruction, Make a Difference Wisconsin, Project Lead the Way Wisconsin, STEM Forward, Wisconsin Association of School Boards, Wisconsin Society of Science Teachers and Wisconsin Association of School Business Officials.
+Contest partners include Colony Brands, Fiskars, the Department of Financial Institutions, Department of Public Instruction, the Association of Wisconsin School Administrators, Make a Difference Wisconsin, Project Lead the Way Wisconsin, STEM Forward, Wisconsin Association of School Boards, Wisconsin Society of Science Teachers and Wisconsin Association of School Business Officials.

-Students created simple accounts at www.WisconsinYES.com.
-All entries were submitted through the website.
+Students create simple accounts at www.WisconsinYES.com.
+All entries are submitted through the website.
 Students use their account to gain access to the judges’ comments and feedback.
 Templates and sample entries for both phases are available on the website, along with other entrepreneurial resources.

-Students were able to work in teams or as individuals.
+Students are able to work in teams or as individuals.
 Students or teams may enter multiple ideas.

 The Wisconsin Technology Council is the independent, non-profit and non-partisan science and technology adviser to the Governor and the Legislature.
 It serves as a catalyst for tech-based economic development in Wisconsin through programs such as the Wisconsin Angel Network, the Governor’s Business Plan Contest and the Wisconsin Innovation Network.